 For the Recipe:

 - Melt the butter in a Dutch oven over medium heat.
-When bubbly, and the Trinity and saute until the onions are becoming translucent, about 8 to 12 minutes.
+When bubbly, add the Trinity (yellow onions, bell peppers, and celery) and saute until the onions are translucent about 8 to 12 minutes.
 Be careful not to let the onions brown.

 - When the onions are starting to clear, add the garlic, green onions and about half of the Herb and Spice Blend.
 Stir to combine and saute for 2 minutes until the garlic is aromatic.